 1. Plan ahead and pick your must-sees

-One thing I would do differently
+One thing I would do differently at the National Museum of Scotland

 On my next visit, this is what I would do differently.
 First, I would plan for a full day at the Museum.
 Even then, it would not be enough, but I would give us more time to enjoy the museum.
 Second, I would have Sal and I plan to split up from the beginning of our visit.
 That way we could personalize our visits and take in all the things that interest us from the beginning.

 If Buddy was with us, would I split up then?
 It depends on the museum and where we are traveling.
 Buddy is a teenager and has grown up exploring museums.
 I think that he would be a respectful museum goer on his own.
 But I would definitely take cultural norms of the country we are visiting and safety into account before splitting up.
-I would also consider Buddy’s proficiency in the local language and his desire to explore on his own.
+I would also consider Buddyโs proficiency in the local language and his desire to explore on his own.

 2. Arrive early to avoid crowds